-Adhering to the theory of “six degrees of separation” Denisse was introduced by a co-worker to Peter, an enterprising electrician who had developed electronic systems, software and automation in several industries during his career, but never made the swim team.
+Adhering to the theory of “six degrees of separation” Denisse was introduced by a co-worker to Peter, an enterprising electrician who had developed complex electronic systems, software and automation in several industries during his career, but could never make the swim team.

-Over 32 manfacturers and 18 vendors are now involved in production.
-These business relationships are second only to an amazing team of people who have been assembled and are involved in the development of OnCourse goggles.
+Over 32 manufacturers and 18 vendors are now involved in production.
+These business relationships are second only to an amazing team of people who have been assembled and were involved in the development of OnCourse Goggles.

 Performance Gain 1500m Swim